 - Every path from root to null link has the same number of black links.
 (Because the corresponding 2-3 Tree is balanced.)

 To understand the operations in LLRBT, we can build all operations with the following basic operations:

-- Left Rotation: Orient a temporarily right-leaning red link to lean left. as follows:
+- Left Rotation: Orient a temporarily right-leaning red link to lean left.

 - Right Rotation: Same as Left Rotation, rotate node to the right.

 - Color Flip: If a node has two red children, flip the color of children to black and mark itself red.

 And with these basic transformations, we can operate with insertion on the LLRBT, in case of following scenarios:

 - Inserting into a single node (A 2 node in 2-3 Tree):

 - Insert to the left: Add to the left, and mark the new node red.

 - Insert to the right: Add to the right, and since there’s a right-leaning red link, left rotate its parent node, to make the parent a left-leaning red node.